Anish926/EatTheDots/README.md

 # EatTheDots
-A yet another platform game
+A yet another platform game rusting on my hard disk!

 Eat all the dots and get twisted at the end.. or try to find the tiny cheat.

-A project that was getting rusted on my hard disk!

 To get started, go to "PcBuild" and run the exe file!